Undiscovered Scotland

 Lochearnhead Seen Across Loch Earn

 Lochearnhead stands some 14 miles north of Callander on the A84 trunk road.
-The main road follows a route that was first used by Scotland's earliest inhabitants, though more recently by cattle drovers bringing highland cattle to markets in central Scotland; by the military road completed by Major William Caulfield in 1761; and by the Callander & Oban Railway which opened as far as Lochearnhead in 1870.
+The main road follows a route that was first used by Scotland's earliest inhabitants, and a little more recently by cattle drovers bringing highland cattle to markets in central Scotland; by the military road completed by Major William Caulfield in 1761; and by the Callander & Oban Railway which opened as far as Lochearnhead in 1870.

 Today the centre of Lochearnhead is marked by the road junction between the A84 from the south and the A85 from Crieff and the east.
 Although the A85 forms the minor road at the junction, it gives its number to the conjoined main road that continues north then west towards Crianlarich and Tyndrum.